lucapandolfini/CancerMods/README.md

 Generates a searchable index files with all the rendered entries in `enzymes.txt`.

+### legend.txt
+Tab-delimited file containing a brief explanation of all the acronyms used for describing table values.
+It is used as an input by `geneTab.Rmd`.

+### data_legend.txt
+Tab-delimited file containing all the cancer types corresponding to TCGA project codes.
+It is used as an input by `geneTab.Rmd`.

+### EXAMPLE.html
+Example of a page generated as an output by `geneTab.Rmd`.

 ### Pre-generated files (available for download upon request):

 md5sum                            |  File